 - Allow remote connections. - Have TCP/IP enabled (via SQL Server Configuration Manager). - Create a login account in SQL Server instance for the Web Server to use to create the new IRIS database and give that account both public and dbcreator roles.
-In this case we are using the machine name (computer hosting the IRIS website) for the account.
+In this case we are using the machine name (computer hosting the IRIS website) for the account and are using Integrated Security with Windows Authentication. - Note: Microsoft strongly suggests using Windows Authentication, if possible, versus SQL Authentication (https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/authentication-in-sql-server).